revaxl/time-tracker/README.md

 this app is made by Nodejs for the backend along with mongodb database and ReactJs for the frotend

+requirements:
+Nodejs 8 or higher

-to run this app you need run this command after you clone the project
+to run this app you need run these commands after you clone the project

 ```
 npm install (in the root folder)